SuperOfficeDocs/crmscript/docs/api-reference/classes/HTTP/getValue.md

 ---

 # HTTP.getValue(String name)

-**General function which returns various values from the instance.
-Supported values are:**
+General function which returns various values from the instance.
+Supported values are:

-- <b>"statusCode"</b>: Will return the status code from the HTTP request (e.g. "404", "200").
+* **statusCode:** Will return the status code from the HTTP request (e.g. "404", "200").
 Supported from v8.0sr3.